 Administrators can create and manage templates from the Admin Console.

-Admins can create metadata templates on the Work Processes tab in the Admin Console.
+Admins can create metadata templates on the Content tab in the Admin Console.

 Can I use metadata without templates?

 Yes, you can use metadata without templates.
 For accounts that have metadata activated, you can always add metadata in the Additional Attributes section of Metadata.